-With an Android 5.0.2 Lollipop update on the way, Android 5.0.1 Lollipop updates rolling out, and Android 5.0.1 problems continuing to emerge, we want to review Google’s Android 5.0.1 Lollipop update and tell you about 10 things we think you need to know about Google’s ongoing Lollipop update release for Nexus smartphones and tablets.
+With an Android 5.0.2 Lollipop update on the way, Android 5.0.1 Lollipop updates rolling out, and Android 5.0.1 problems continuing to emerge for Nexus users, we want to review Google’s Android 5.0.1 Lollipop update and tell you about 10 things we think you need to know about Google’s ongoing Lollipop update release for its stable of Nexus smartphones and tablets.

 In November, Google finally released the Android 5.0 Lollipop update that it introduced earlier this year at Google I/O. As expected, the Android 5.0 Lollipop update delivered a number of new features, tweaks and enhancements to owners of Google’s Nexus devices including the company’s new Material Design.
 Android 5.0 is Google’s biggest Android update in years and an update that’s been installed by countless Nexus smartphone and tablet owners over the past few weeks.